masher92/UKCP18/CatchmentAnalysis/ProcessModelResults/ReadMe.md

 It also contains a script "ProcessLandCoverData.ipynb" which is to classify each cell as either Urban or Non-Urban, for use in the rest of the analysis.

 ### Process outputs in Hec-Ras
-* Need to save the outputs as .tif
+The initial required stage is to export the outputs from Hec-Ras as .tif files.
 * This can be done from within Hec-Ras for each scenario individually:
    * Open Ras Mapper
    * Right click on Depth (max) and select 'Export Layer' and 'Export raster' and define the name to save it as.
 This saves a version of the file in both *.vrt and *.Resampled.Terrain.tif formats